ClericPy/morebuiltins/doc.md

-12.1 `parse_deps` - Parse dependencies of a project directory.
+12.1 `parse_deps` - Parse dependencies of a project directory, and find circular dependencies.

 ```python